-The proposal would create an EU-wide legal framework for collecting and publishing verified annual data on CO2 emissions from all large ships (over 5 000 gross tons) that use EU ports, irrespective of where the ships are registered.
+The Shipping MRV Regulation creates an EU-wide legal framework for collecting and publishing verified annual data on CO2 emissions and energy-efficiency related information from all large ships (over 5 000 gross tons) that use EU ports, irrespective of where the ships are registered.

-Ship owners would have to monitor and report the verified amount of CO2 emitted by their large ships on voyages to, from and between EU ports.
-Owners would also be required to provide certain other information, such as data to determine the ships' energy efficiency.
+From January 2018 onwards, companies will have to monitor and report the verified amount of CO2 emitted by their large ships on voyages to, from and between EU ports.
+Companies are also required to provide certain other aggregated annual information, such as data to determine the ships' energy efficiency.

-A document of compliance issued by an independent verifier would have to be carried on board ships and would be subject to inspection by Member State authorities.
+A valid document of compliance issued by an independent verifier has to be carried on board of ships having performed shipping activities falling under the shipping MRV Regulation during the previous year when visiting EU ports and might be subject to inspection by Member States' authorities.

 Reduced emissions and costs

 The MRV system is expected to cut CO2 emissions from the journeys covered by up to 2% compared with a 'business as usual' situation, according to the Commission's impact assessment.
 The system would also reduce net costs to owners by up to €1.2 billion per year in 2030.

 In addition it will provide useful insights into the performance of individual ships, their associated operational costs and potential resale value.
 This will benefit ship owners, who will be better equipped to take decisions on major investments and to obtain the corresponding finance.